Size does indeed matter! Let us clarify what we mean by this now that we have your attention, at least in terms of

 6. Ping Vault Bergen Putter

 If you’re a tall golfer looking for a new putter, the Ping Vault series might catch your eye.
 The entire line comes with adjustable shaft lengths (from 31 to 38), allowing a wide range of players to benefit from them, bent-over and upright alike.

 Now, if it’s forgiveness you’re looking for (and who isn’t, right?), two heads stand out – the Bergen and Oslo (notice a common theme?).

 Both are face-balanced mallets, milled from 6061 T6 aluminum and fitted with stainless steel sole plates to help with consistency.

-The only difference (and a slight advantage to Bergen) is its somewhat larger head and a sightline that goes all the way from the front to the back of the head, which are both of immense help if you lack confidence and/or having trouble aligning the putt.
+The only difference (and a slight advantage to Bergen) is its somewhat larger head and a sightline that goes all the way from the front to the back of the head, which are both of immense help if you lack confidence and/or have trouble aligning the putt.

 - Adjustable shaft length (31–38 inches)